hdrhbbu1/www/content/articles/2017-06-21-shades-of-rare-illness/index.md

 culture.

-Contrary to the message viewers encountered in the interview, doctors are often hesistant to label a patient with limitations.
+Contrary to the message viewers encountered in the interview, doctors are often hesitant to label a patient with limitations.
 All it takes is reading a handful of articles on [The Mighty](https://themighty.com/ehlers-danlos-syndrome/), or another publication primarily authored by chronic illness warriors and you'll find that [most of us are accused of faking